 Snorkeling at Wiley Cut on the Caicos Barrier Reef.

-Wiley Cut is a passage through the Caicos Barrier Reef on the remote western coast of Providenciales.
+Wiley Cut is a passage through the Caicos Barrier Reef on the remote western coast of Providenciales and off the coast of Flamingo Creek Bay.
 The cut is located inside the southwestern boundaries of the Northwest Point Marine National Park, and is hence protected, with fishing not being permitted.
 The waters surrounding Wiley Cut are home to spectacular snorkeling reefs, as some of the best sea fan beds near Providenciales are located at the cut and water visibility can be exceptional.

 Marine wildlife sightings are amazing.
 There’s plenty of colorful fish to see, from the usual suspects that include wrasse, angelfish, damselfish, butterflyfish, jacks, snappers, groupers, goatfish, squirrelfish, trumpetfish, porcupinefish, blue tangs, black durgon, and much more.
 Larger creatures include nurse sharks, barracuda, southern stingrays, and spotted eagle rays.